mipacd/HoloChatStats/README.md

     * Exclusive Chat Users: The percentage of a channels chat users that did not participate in any other channel's chat within the channel's assigned group (e.g. Hololive, Indie).
     * Message Frequencies by User: Given a username and a month, display counts and percentiles for each channel's chat that the user participated in.
     * Engagement Rates: Average number of messages per user by channel for a given month.
+    * Recommendation Engine: Given a username, determines the top 5 channels that other users with similar chat patterns have participated in, excluding any channels that the user has participated in, during the previous calendar month.
+This is calculated using cosine similarity, using a similar method to the channel clusters graph.
 * Streaming Hours (all streaming hours are calculated from archived, public streams only)
     * Total Streaming Hours: Total streaming hours by channel in a given month
     * Average Streaming Hours: Average stream duration for each channel in a given month